 WHAT YOU SHOULD KNOW:

-An antiretroviral (ARV) medication allergy is a harmful, unexpected reaction to ARV medicine.
-ARV medicine is used to treat HIV and AIDS.
+An antiretroviral (ARV) medication allergy is a harmful reaction to an ARV medicine.
 An allergic reaction may happen when you start a new ARV medicine or after you take the medicine for a few weeks.
+Your immune system may become sensitive to the ARV medicine the first time you take it.
+You may have an allergic reaction the next time.
 You can have a reaction within an hour, or the reaction can happen days or weeks later.

 AFTER YOU LEAVE:

 Call 911 for signs or symptoms of anaphylaxis,

 such as trouble breathing, swelling in your mouth or throat, or wheezing.
 You may also have itching, a rash, hives, or feel like you are going to faint.

 - You have severe swelling, redness, or pus where an injection was given.